mycrl/mirror/README.md

 ---

-Pure software screen projection is different from Miracast, AirPlay, etc., which need to rely on hardware support.
-This project was not designed to work on a wide area network, but works well in a local area network environment.
+Unlike implementations such as Miracast, AirPlay, etc. that rely on hardware support (WIFI Direct), this library works on most common hardware.

 The project is cross-platform, but the priority platforms supported are Windows and Android, Unlike a solution like DLAN, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 150-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.